areaDetector/ADUVC/docs/ADUVC/ADUVC.rst

 - To submit an issue or a pull request for ADUVC, please do so at the source fork on `Github <https://github.com/epicsNSLS2-areaDetector/ADUVC>`__.
 - Many low end vendors do not assign distinct Serial Numbers (S/N) , and such cameras can not be started usign S/N.
+- Some vendors assign same S/N for the same model, and such multiples of such cameras do not work well when connected to same computer USB hub.

 Important links
 ---------------